Quick Answer

 Wandering

 Getting lost outside the home, leaving unexpectedly, or being found disoriented in unfamiliar places.
 This is one of the most urgent safety red flags.
+Families often make the mistake of underestimating the dangers of leaving the stove on or wandering.

 Persistent confusion about people or places

 Not recognizing family members, forgetting where they live, or believing they are in a different time or place.
+This goes beyond simple forgetfulness and points to deeper cognitive issues.

 Significant behavior changes

 Aggression, agitation, paranoia, or dramatic personality shifts that are new and not explained by other medical causes.
+These are often signs of dementia aggression and paranoia.

 Medication mismanagement

 Repeatedly missing doses, double-dosing, or being unable to manage a pill organizer despite reminders.
+In most cases, this is a clear sign that independent living is no longer safe.

 Serious hygiene decline